spicysoft/jp-www-gitlab-com/source/direction/secure/composition-analysis/container-scanning/index.html.md

 <!-- This is almost always sourced from the following sections, which describe top
 priorities for a few stakeholders.
 This section must provide a link to an issue or [epic](https://about.gitlab.com/handbook/product/product-processes/#epics-for-a-single-iteration) for the MVC or first/next iteration in the category.-->
 In the GitLab [14.1](https://gitlab.com/groups/gitlab-org/-/milestones/61) release, we introduced a feature in an Alpha state to allow users to [scan container images that are actively running](https://docs.gitlab.com/ee/user/application_security/cluster_image_scanning/) in a Kubernetes cluster for vulnerabilities.
 Those vulnerabilities then get reported back to the Security Center.
-In the next few milestones, we plan to [finish developing this feature](https://gitlab.com/groups/gitlab-org/-/epics/3410) and move it from an Alpha state into a production-ready GA state.
+In the 15.5 milestone, we plan to [finish developing this feature](https://gitlab.com/groups/gitlab-org/-/epics/3410) and move it from an Alpha state into a production-ready GA state.

 In the GitLab 15.0 release, we moved the basic ability to run a container scan [down to the free tier](https://gitlab.com/groups/gitlab-org/-/epics/2233).

 For next steps, we plan to allow GitLab to continuously scan dependencies for known vulnerabilities by synchronously triggering a re-scan anytime either the container image changes or when the advisory database is updated.
 These plans can be tracked in more detail [in this epic](https://gitlab.com/groups/gitlab-org/-/epics/7886).

-A full list of our near-term priorities is kept up-to-date on our open [priorities issue](https://gitlab.com/gitlab-org/gitlab/-/issues/222791#container-scanning-priorities).
+A full list of our near-term priorities is kept up-to-date on our open [priorities issue](https://gitlab.com/gitlab-org/gitlab/-/issues/361784).

 #### What is Not Planned Right Now
 <!-- Often it's just as important to talk about what you're not doing as it is to